gateio/proof-of-reserves/README.md

-* ### User independently verify their account balance User needs to first get the published Merkle tree from Github, import into verifier.html, and then input his/her own User ID and token balance to trigger the verification process.
-If the UID and balance provided by user matches the record in the Merkle tree, a successful result will be displayed together with the node location of user information within the Merkle tree.
+* ### User independently verify their account balance User needs to first get the published Merkle tree from Github, import into verifier.html, and then input his/her own hashed User ID and token balance to trigger the verification process.
+The hashed user id can be retrieved at https://www.gate.io/myaccount/myavailableproof.
+If the hashed UID and balance provided by user matches the record in the Merkle tree, a successful result will be displayed together with the node location of user information within the Merkle tree.
 The Merkle tree's root hash will be re-calculated using the imported file so that user can verify the root hash to ensure the correctness and completeness of the Merkle tree.

    <p align="center">
     <img src="images/verifier.png" alt="" style="text-align:right;width:500px;"/>